khush30/music-genre-classification/README.md

 In the code, I have tried feature extraction creating a .csv file

 The models used are LogisticRegression, RandomForest, SVM and KNN

+Please note that "prediction using knn.pynb" file has the extra work that was done using different methods if compared with the main notebook, having LogisticRegression, RandomForest and SVM